fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_normal.md

 `loc`: has `intent(in)` and is a scalar of type `real` or `complex`.

-`scale`: has `intent(in)` and is a scalar of type `real` or `complex`.
+`scale`: has `intent(in)` and is a positive scalar of type `real` or `complex`.

 All three arguments must have the same type.

 ### Return value

 The result is a scalar or an array, with a shape conformable to the arguments, and of the same type as the input arguments.
+If `scale` is non-positive, the result is `NaN`.

 ### Example